 Headstone of Cyril H Stewart, grandson of Thomas and Eliza Stewart, husband of Vera, photograph taken by Virginia Rundle

 Headstone of the Morris family grave, part of the Stewart family grave at Waverley Cemetery, photo taken by Virginia Rundle

 Headstone of Leslie S Stewart and his wife Florence, Stewart Family Grave, Waverley Cemetery.
 Photo taken by Virginia Rundle

 Restoration begins on the Stewart grave at Waverley, photos V Rundle

-Over a series of four weekends Geoff and I visited Waverley Cemetery and undertook restoration of the marble tiles which involved removing the tiles in sections and taking out a heavy matting of asparagus fern which had not been touched in nearly fifty years.
+Over a series of four weekends Geoff and I visited Waverley Cemetery and undertook restoration of the marble tiles, which involved removing the tiles in sections and taking out a thick matting of asparagus fern which had not been touched in nearly fifty years.
 We took out large green recycle bins and filled them many times over with this material.
 Then we carefully replaced the tiles and moved on to other sections of the marble.
-Finally I applied a heavy duty potion of round up to kill of any further regrowth in the future.
-We visit the grave several a times a year to weed and to admire this wonderful and peaceful place.
-On many occasions we have been blessed with the sight of whales rearing out of the water, and I must say it is a most amazing vantage point for whale watching.
+Finally, I applied a heavy duty potion of Roundup to kill of any further regrowth in the future.
+We still visit the grave several a times a year to weed and to admire this wonderful and peaceful place.
+On many occasions we have been blessed with the sight of whales rearing out of the water and I must say it is a most amazing vantage point for whale watching.